rikilele/custom-dict-chrome/README.md

 # Custom Dictionary 📕

-A chrome extension that allows you to define your own definition of words, and displays them as popups on web pages.
+A chrome extension that allows you to register your own definitions of words, and display them as popups on web pages.

 ## Add to Chrome